lucask07/covg_fpga/docs/source/endpoint_definitions_guide.rst

 ENDPOINT_NAME: the name of the endpoint.
 This will be the dictionary key paired with the Endpoint object holding the data defined on this line.
 Underscores are allowed in this name.

-_GEN_BIT: an optional phrase added after the endpoint name that tells pypanel to increment this endpoint’s lower bit index by its bit width when :py:meth:`~interfaces.interfaces.Endpoint.increment_endpoints` (TODO: are we using this method or advance_endpoints_bynum?) is called on a group containing this endpoint.
+_GEN_BIT: an optional phrase added after the endpoint name that tells pypanel to increment this endpoint’s lower bit index by its bit width when :py:meth:`~interfaces.interfaces.Endpoint.advance_endpoints` is called on a group containing this endpoint.

 BIT: the decimal lower bit index for this endpoint.
 This is the value the parameter will hold in the Verilog.